 Admission to Degree Program

 The degree program in the Department of Mechanical Engineering carries special enrollment limitations.
-Please see Professional Program Acceptance below and the college advisement center for specific details.
+Please see Professional Program Acceptance below.

 Mechanical engineers work with concepts, ideas, and products that are primarily mechanical or energy related.
 Mechanical engineering is a broad discipline that prepares a person to contribute in a wide range of fields such as aerospace, computer graphics, power generation, machine tools, petroleum, agricultural and construction equipment, medicine, robotics, government, and all types of transportation.
 A mechanical engineer may work in research, design, analysis, manufacturing, testing, operations, sales, or management.
 Engineers use critical problem-solving methods and basic principles of mathematics and science to creatively solve problems.